Email Deliverability

-We've all had our fair share of emails that made us reconsider whether we're the ones going crazy or the company sending out this email had something wrong for breakfast.
-Emails that shouldn't hit your inbox in the first place, emails that are clearly spam - maybe even a legitimately looking call-to-action with a phishing link.
-Don't start questioning your sanity, this company's domain might have been spoofed due to the lack of good domain protection.
+We’ve all had our fair share of emails that made us reconsider whether we’re going crazy or the company sending this email had something wrong with breakfast.
+Emails that shouldn’t hit your inbox in the first place, emails that are clearly spam – maybe even a legitimately looking call-to-action with a phishing link.
+Don’t start questioning your sanity; this company’s domain might have been spoofed due to the lack of good domain protection.

 A significant problem with email is that domain names (@yourbusiness.com) can easily be spoofed.
 Sending emails on someone else's behalf isn't rocket science.
 Since email is a fairly old system (it's been around since the '70s!), many protective measures have been developed over the years.
 One of these measures is SPF: The Sender Policy Framework.